esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranScriptBuilderProto/README.md

-# ESMX_SingleModelInFortran Builder
+# ESMX_SingleModelInFortran Script Builder

 [ESMX](https://github.com/esmf-org/esmf/tree/develop/src/addon/ESMX) is used to implement an uncoupled application, consisting of only a single model component (SiMoCo).
 Here the SiMoCo component is implemented as a NUOPC component in Fortran.

-In this version of the prototype, the build system of SiMoCo is CMake based, and thus hooks easily into the ESMX build procedure.
+In this version of the prototype, the build system of SiMoCo is based on a `compile` script.
+It hooks into the ESMX build procedure easily, using the `install_prefix` option under `esmxBuild*.yaml` to account for the custom location of the resulting library.

 The SiMoCo component is built in form of a shared library.
 It can be used through direct linking into the ESMX application, or by dynamic loading at run-time.
 Both options are available through ESMX and demonstrated here.